GeeNkonzo/php-quiz-project/README.md

 ## Introduction

- I created quiz to practice and apply what I have learned on php.
-So far the content I have covered on php are introductory.
-I have learnt variables, loops and sessions.
-I have that knowledge to create a multiple choice questionnaire of 20 questions that consist of 4 options per question.
+ I created a quiz to practice and apply what I have learned on PHP.
+So far the content I have covered on PHP are introductory.
+I have learnt more about variables, loops and sessions.
+I then used that knowledge to create a multiple choice questionnaire of 20 questions that consist of 4 options per question.

 ## Technologies